Arrondissements of Lyon: Arrondissements of Lyon in 1852

-As the 19th century progressed, the area known then as Les Broteaux (sic) started to be developed by Morand and consequently the population of this part of the 3rd arrondissement began to increase rapidly.
+As the 19th century progressed, the area known then as Les Brotteaux started to be developed by Jean-Antoine Morand, and consequently, the population of this part of the 3rd arrondissement began to increase rapidly.
 In 1867, the decision was taken to split the 3rd arrondissement in two, and a 6th arrondissement was created north of Cours Lafayette.

-In 1894, the 6th arrondissement was expanded to include all of the Parc de la Tête d'Or, which until then had been split between Lyon and Villeurbanne.
+In 1894, the 6th arrondissement was expanded to include all of the Parc de la Tête d'or, which until then had been split between Lyon and Villeurbanne.

 As the turn of the century approached, the southern parts of the 3rd arrondissement also began to experience considerable development.
-By 1912, the population had increased so much that a decision was once again taken to split the 3rd arrondissement; a 7th arrondissement was created south of Cours des Brosses (today Cours Gambetta/Cours Albert Thomas/Avenue Rockefeller).
+By 1912, the population had increased so much that a decision was once again taken to split the 3rd arrondissement; a 7th arrondissement was created south of the Cours des Brosses (today Cours Gambetta/Cours Albert Thomas/Avenue Rockefeller).

 The development of Monplaisir and the surrounding area throughout the 20th century led to a further split, in 1959, when an 8th arrondissement was created to the east of the Lyon–Marseille railway line.

-Four years later, Lyon's last annexation took place: in 1963, the commune of St-Rambert-l'Île-Barbe was incorporated into the 5th arrondissement.
+Four years later, Lyon's last annexation took place: in 1963, the commune of Saint-Rambert-l'Île-Barbe was incorporated into the 5th arrondissement.
 However, one year later, the decision was taken to split what had become a sprawling and populous arrondissement into two: in 1964, the 9th arrondissement came into being.
-The seemingly arbitrary boundary (along Avenue Barthélemy Buyer and across Fourvière to join the banks of the Saône north of St-Paul), which does not follow the historical limit between Lyon and Vaise (which lay further north), was probably drawn for convenience's sake prior to the completion of the Champvert neighbourhood, which is now split between the 5th and the 9th arrondissements.
+The seemingly arbitrary boundary (along Avenue Barthélemy Buyer and across Fourvière to join the banks of the Saône north of Saint-Paul), which does not follow the historical limit between Lyon and Vaise (which lay further north), was probably drawn for convenience's sake prior to the completion of the Champvert neighbourhood, which is now split between the 5th and the 9th arrondissements.